 How is Alimony Decided?

-Maintenance payments are determined based on the proven financial status of the parties.
+Spousal maintenance payments are determined based on the proven financial status of the parties.
 Each partner will be required to provide proof of income in order for the courts to determine which party will receive spousal maintenance payments and in what amount.

 If the financial positions of either partner change, the maintenance amount required may also be modified.
-We recommend speaking with an experienced family law attorney to assist with these cases in a courtroom.
+We recommend speaking with an experienced family law or alimony attorney to assist with these cases in a courtroom.

 Does Alimony Include Child Support?